Welcome from the Director and Co-Directors

 Saturday, November 19th, 10-11AM EST

 Judith Tsipis, Director

-Our students represent a diverse group and we strongly encourage applicants from all walks of life to apply: those who might be making a career change; those who want to re-enter the work force in a new field; those who have always wanted to be a genetic counselor; or simply those who have just discovered the field and feel it's the right match and career for them.
+Our students represent a diverse group and we strongly encourage applicants from all walks of life: those who might be making a career change; those who want to re-enter the work force in a new field; those who have always wanted to be a genetic counselor; or simply those who have just discovered the field and feel it's the right career for them.
 We hope to hear from you and welcome any questions you might have.